LiveTL/LiveTL/README.md

 make
 ```

-> ⚠ WARNING: On MacOS, you must install GNU-SED for the Makefile to function properly.
+> ⚠ WARNING: On MacOS, you must install GNU-SED for the Makefile to function properly. `brew install gsed` will install GNU-SED if you have `brew` installed

 ## Developers

-LiveTL was developed by [Kento Nishi](https://github.com/KentoNishi) and [Ronak Badhe](https://github.com/r2dev2bb8/).
+LiveTL was developed by [these fine people](https://github.com/KentoNishi/LiveTL/graphs/contributors).